ekohsystem/Builderplan/README.md

 This is a test project to explore GitHub Action

 # Goal :
-Builds a Docker image and pushes it to the private registry (i.e. Docker Hub)
+Builds a Docker image and pushes it to the Cloud-hosted Docker registry (i.e. Docker Hub)

+A Docker registry is a service that manages container image repositories.
+It allows us to do things like create repositories, push and pull images, and manage repository access.
+When a registry is provided via the cloud, we don't have to worry about its hosting and maintenance.

 # Workflow: